capitalistcrayfish/ludumdare-32/README.md

-# ludumdare-32
+# Operation H.A.N.D.
 The Capitalist Crayfish's entry for Ludum Dare 32

-stuff coming later
+Documentation will be available later on.

 need to code

 bye